DebianDog/build-forky/README.md

 ## build-forky
 ### Create a Debian forky minimal live system similar to 'DebianDog'

+See more info about usage and changes/fixes at https://forum.puppylinux.com/viewtopic.php?p=159473#p159473

+#### Update 2025-12-01:
+Added "extra-commands" script, will run inside chroot, based on the idea of @IdfbAn

 This works very similar as the 'mklive-forky' script:
 https://forum.puppylinux.com/viewtopic.php?t=15776
 except that it's very much simplified.